-After doing some research spurred by my holistic studies, I learnt that both shea butter and sweet almond oil are non-comedogenic; which means they won’t clog your pores, perfect for the delicate skin on our face.
-They’re also more stable than many other oils/butter, making them great ingredients for beauty products as they won’t spoil when heated and cooled.
+After doing some research spurred by my holistic studies, I learned that both shea butter and sweet almond oil are non-comedogenic, which means they won’t clog your pores — perfect for the delicate skin on our face.
+They’re also more stable than many other oils/butters and won’t spoil when heated and cooled, making them great ingredients for beauty products.

 Tea tree and lavender essential oils both have antiseptic qualities helping to eliminate breakouts and unclog pores.
 Lavender, in particular, is more gentle and healing which makes it great for those of us with sensitive skin.

 Alas, my new favourite face cream was born!

 One jar usually lasts about 4 to 6 months, depending on the season.
 In the winter I slather it on thick at night and wake up with hydrated glowing skin.
 During the day I massage a minimal amount into dry spots only — be sure to massage well otherwise you might end up with a greasy look.
 In the Summer I love to use this cream to quench my skin’s thirst after a long hot day in the sun (it’s amazing at soothing sunburns).

 Want to see what else goes into my daily face care regime?
 Check out my Favourite Green Facecare Products post!